 Phonological Awareness Skill: Blending

 The phonological awareness prerequisite for reading regular CVC (consonant-vowel-consonant) words such as ‘fig’, ‘tan’ and ‘mat’ is the skill of blending.
-Research supports the importance of blending, with suggestions “success or failure in early blending has particularly important ramifications” (Neilson, 2020).
+Research supports the importance of blending sounds, with suggestions “success or failure in early blending has particularly important ramifications” (Neilson, 2020).
 If we present reading activities to young learners without attention to pre-requisite skills such as blending, we do not set children up for success.
 There has been increasing engagement about how to teach blending.
 Continuous blending and discontinuous blending are the two most commonly proposed techniques.

 Continuous blending presents the sounds without the pauses and in an exaggerated way with each sound extended into the next.
 For example, “mmmmaaaat, makes the word?”
 Some researchers are proposing that this form of blending, in which sounds impact other sounds around them (i.e. coarticulation) makes the blending task more natural and possibly acquired earlier.